-Distributions are the most direct signal private company shareholders receive regarding the management and performance of the company.
-Through distribution policy, directors of private companies determine the relative proportion of current yield and capital appreciation comprising total shareholder returns.
+Dividends are the most direct signal private company shareholders receive regarding the management and performance of the family business.
+Through dividend policy, family business directors determine the relative proportion of current yield and capital appreciation comprising total shareholder returns.

-- Distribution policy interacts with both capital budgeting (in regard to the amount available for distribution to shareholders) and capital structure (in regard to the form of distributions). - The range of distribution options available to a private company is constrained by the company's life cycle stage.
-Directors of more mature companies have greater flexibility with regard to distribution policy. - Distribution policy can be a cost-effective means of adjusting the company's capital structure over time. - Private company directors should be attuned to shareholder preferences for current yield and capital appreciation.
+- Dividend policy interacts with both capital budgeting (in regard to the amount available for distribution to shareholders) and capital structure (in regard to the form of distributions). - The range of distribution options available to a private company is constrained by the company's life cycle stage.
+Directors of more mature companies have greater flexibility with regard to dividend policy. - Dividend policy can be a cost-effective means of adjusting the company's capital structure over time. - Family business directors should be attuned to shareholder preferences for current yield and capital appreciation.
 In a large shareholder base, there are likely to be multiple clienteles with diverse preferences. - With regard to dividends, shareholders desire predictability.
 Predictability means that the board pursues a consistent (and transparent) policy, not necessarily that the dollar amount of dividends is known in advance.
-In selecting a distribution policy, there is an inevitable tradeoff between shareholder certainty and board discretion. - A company's ability to accommodate shareholder preferences will depend on its cash flow characteristics and access to incremental capital. - Share repurchases are very popular among public companies due, in part, to their flexibility.
-Potential funding sources for share repurchases include existing liquidity, internally-generated funds, borrowed funds, and new equity. - For private companies, share repurchase programs are complicated by the lack of readily observable market values for the company's shares.
-Depending on the level of value selected, a share repurchase can provide disproportionate economic benefits to one group of shareholders at the expense of another.
+In selecting a dividend policy, there is an inevitable tradeoff between shareholder certainty and board discretion. - A family business's ability to accommodate shareholder preferences will depend on its cash flow characteristics and access to incremental capital. - Share repurchases are very popular among public companies due, in part, to their flexibility.
+Potential funding sources for share repurchases include existing liquidity, internally-generated funds, borrowed funds, and new equity. - For family businesses, share repurchase programs are complicated by the lack of readily observable market values for the company's shares.
+Depending on the level of value selected, a share repurchase can provide disproportionate economic benefits to one group of family shareholders at the expense of another.

-Of the three primary corporate finance decisions, distribution policy is the most transparent to the company's shareholders.
-Evaluating the questions raised in this whitepaper will help directors make informed distribution policy decisions that can be communicated to the shareholders.
+Of the three primary corporate finance decisions, dividend policy is the most transparent to shareholders.
+Evaluating the questions raised in this whitepaper will help family business directors make informed dividend policy decisions that can be communicated to the shareholders.